Velvet-Vortex/Drug-Interaction-GUI/README.md

 UI code was adapted from the article "Drag & Drop Widgets with PySide6" by Martin Fitzpatrick found at https://www.pythonguis.com/faq/pyside6-drag-drop-widgets/.

-This project includes code and documentation generated with the assistance of ChatGPT (OpenAI), using GPT-5.1 on November 2025.
+This project includes code and documentation generated with the assistance of ChatGPT (OpenAI), using GPT-5.1 on November 2025 and Claude (Anthropic, 2024).